ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 Payments:
 * Invoices from Core Team Members will be submitted to the Coordinator by Monday 12:00 UTC for work performed thru Sunday 23:59 UTC of the previous period
-* Coordinator will review and approve submitted invoices, then forward to BitShares Blockchain Foundation for direct payment to Core Team Members
+* Coordinator will review and approve submitted time sheets, then forward an invoice to BitShares Blockchain Foundation for release of funds from escrow to `"bitsharesdev"` account for remittance to contributors
 * Coordinator will review and approve vendor invoices, then forward to BitShares Blockchain Foundation for direct payment to vendor

 Calculation:
-* 4.2117 BTS/bitUSD = Settlement price of bitUSD at the moment of writing (2018-02-13)
+* 3.9873 BTS/bitUSD = Settlement price of bitUSD at the moment of writing (2018-02-15)
 * 2.5 = Collateral multiplier to cover market fluctuations and borrow with 2.5x collateral, as needed
-* $2,381 USD/day * 4.2117 BTS/USD * 2.5 collateral multiplier ≈ 25,069 BTS/day
+* $2,381 USD/day * 3.9873 BTS/USD * 2.5 collateral multiplier ≈ 23,733 BTS/day

 USD payment will be in bitUSD with method developed by the BitShares Blockchain Foundation [5].